fer-aguirre/cookiecutter-data-analysis/{{cookiecutter.project_slug}}/README.md

 ---

-This repository was generated with [cookiecutter](https://github.com/cookiecutter/cookiecutter) using a [data-journalism](https://github.com/DataCritica/cookiecutter-data-journalism) template for python.
+This repository was generated with [cookiecutter](https://github.com/cookiecutter/cookiecutter).